stefan-balke/jsd/README.md

 further metadata about the predominant instrument (in most cases the soloist) and the accompanying instruments (e.g., drums and piano).

-This repository contains the reference implementations for the baselines described in the paper.
+This repository contains the annotations and reference implementations for the baselines described in the paper.

 # Technical Description